jadebono/DLT5141/html/css.md

 ![CSS Box Model](https://www.csssolid.com/images/box-model/css-box-model.png)

-Note: The element is the blue box.
-The border is the black line around the padding.
+Note: In this image, the green perimeter is the padding which is always invisible but in this case has been colored green so that you may better visualise it.
+The border is the line around the padding.
+The border can be set to any width, style and color you desire.
+In this case, we have thick solid border in an orange color.

 ```css
 div {